bribes/FaavJS/README.md

 player.id; //returns the players uuid without dashes.
 Ex. eb74d59271f84b1ea1b1ba76a12d8858 player.name_history; //returns the players name history. player.status; //returns the status of the name.
-The response can be taken, available, blocked, or invalid. player.skin; //returns an image of the players skin.
+The response can be taken, available, blocked, or invalid. player.type; //returns the account type of the player.
+The response can be mojang, msa, legacy, or nonexistent. player.skin; //returns an image of the players skin.
 Ex. https://crafatar.com/skins/eb74d59271f84b1ea1b1ba76a12d8858 player.cosmetics.cape.official; //returns a image of the players official cape.
 Ex. https://crafatar.com/capes/403e6cb7a6ca440a80417fb1e579b5a5 player.cosmetics.cape.optifine; //returns a image of the players optifine cape.
 Ex. https://api.gapple.pw/cors/optifine/Seeped